martinvanleeuwen/RenderJay.jl/README.md

 ![image Wytham Woods](https://github.com/martinvanleeuwen/RenderJay.jl/blob/main/img/wytham.png)

+# Plant models

+A good place to look for plant models is online at various 3D model warehouses.
+The Wavefront OBJ file format is very close to what RenderJay uses and a simple script in your favorite language can be used to produce the separate vertex and mesh connectivity files.
+To see how they should look, check out the assets you find under the test/ folder in this repository.
+Don't worry about the BVH file (it stands for Bounding Volume Hierarchy and it is for spatial indexing).
+These are produced the first time you use a new asset.
+If you ever make changes to an existing asset, do remove the BVH file that is associated with that asset.
+This will automatically create a new BVH based on the changes you applied to that asset.
+Besides browsing any 3D warehouses, you can also try out e.g. Arbaro - a tree generator for PovRay that was developed by Weber and Penn 1995.
+It can be found here: http://arbaro.sourceforge.net/

 # Performance indication

 Rendering a 512x512px image of the below Cornell boxes scene took 00:34:04 (HH:MM:SS) on the Dell T7910 (DUAL E5-2630V3) using 30 workers and it took 3:39:20 (HH:MM:SS) on a Lenovo Edge 15 laptop (i7-4510U) with only 3 workers...